 Chief Executive Officer and State Librarian

-Previous positions Associate Director, State Library of South Australia and a variety of roles in both public and special libraries.
-Margaret spent some 15 years working with a Library management systems vendor in all aspects of the business including support, development, marketing and consulting roles in Australia and overseas.
+Previous positions include Associate Director, State Library of South Australia and a variety of roles in both public and special libraries.
+Margaret spent some 15 years working with a library management systems vendor in all aspects of the business including support, development, marketing and consulting roles in Australia and overseas.

 - Director, Australian Digital Alliance

 - Member, ALIA Book Industry and eLending Advisory Committee

 - Member, INELI-Oceania Steering Committee

 - Member, Curtin University, BA Media and Information Advisory Board

 - Member, Library Board Award for Innovation and Collaboration Panel

 - Representative of Australian Libraries - Public Lending Right Committee

 Elizabeth commenced work at the State Library in 2014.
 She has a background as a professional performer and playwright and commenced work in the public sector in 2004 at the Department of Culture and the Arts (DCA) to support a growing family of three, after sixteen years as a professional artist.
 Her roles at DCA ranged from Young People and the Arts Project Officer, Manager of Grants and Programs to A/Director Projects and she has worked across a range of programs and initiatives to support community participation and engagement in arts and culture.
 These have included management and leadership of the Arts in Education Partnership Framework with the Department of Education and the Australia Council funded Artist in Residence Program, The State Government Percent for Art Program, The Revealed Emerging Aboriginal Artist showcase, development, management and evaluation of a range of industry grants programs and the development of the Royalties for Regions funded program Creative Regions.